drmcknight/drmcknight.github.io/_posts/2018-09-03-why-bother-abstracting-data-access.md

 Now consider our current initiative.
 We need to update our ORM so we can use a cheaper database technology.
 Estimating this effort is impossible, not in a dramatic way, literally impossible.
 Our choices are: commit to a long-term, herculean effort to find every query in the application and change it or find a solution that matches our current syntax.

-If our data access was abstract, this would be a trivial effort to plan and execute.
-We could even do it piecemeal over time.
+If our data access was abstract, this would be a trivial effort to plan and execute piecemeal.

 {% highlight csharp %}
 public class CurseORMForumRepository : IForumThreadRepository